stav888/Finals-Stav/01_questions/combined_answers.md

 # Finals — Combined Questions & Answers (1–12)

-This file combines the 12 Q&A items from the `01_questions` directory.

----

 ## Q1 — What is tokenization?

 Question: What is tokenization?
 Give an example — show how the sentence "I'm learning NLP in 2025!" would be tokenized.